Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

-Measure your crate — top, two sides, and back — adding 1-inch seam allowance on every edge.
-Cut one large continuous panel that wraps over the top and down the back, then two separate side panels.
+Measuring from the top, the two sides and the back of the crate, I add a 1-inch seam allowance on every edge.
+I cut one large piece that wraps over the top and down the back, and then two separate pieces for the sides.

-The fitted, hemmed construction means zero bunching, which keeps the fabric off her face and the cover looking sharp on your rug.
+The fitted, hemmed construction of these blankets means that there is no bunching, keeping the fabric off her face and the cover looking sharp on your rug.

 Wash on cold, line dry to preserve that deep navy color.